openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 machine and configure your software so that it trusts that certificate.
 The system will need to repeat this process any time the system adds a piece of software.
 If a machine is compromised, the analogous public certificate will need to be untrusted on each machine in the system.

-To combat this problem, Certificate Authorities (CA).
+To combat this problem, Certificate Authorities (CA) can help. !

+#### CAs & Adding Complexity

 A CA enables trust deferral from multiple individual certificates to a single certificate.
 Meaning, that instead of trusting each certificate, each piece of software will trust the CA, and the CA will be used to sign every public certificate, our software pieces need to use.
 How does "signing" work?
-We will cover that in parts three and four, read on!
+We will cover that in parts three and four, read on

 Here are the high-level steps: